talghanim/yeswa-web/wp-content/plugins/onesignal-free-web-push-notifications/readme.txt

 == Description ==

-[OneSignal](https://onesignal.com) is a complete push notification solution for WordPress blogs and websites, trusted by over 470,000 developers and marketers including some of the largest brands and websites in the world.
-We send over 2.7 billion notifications a day.
+[OneSignal](https://onesignal.com) is an easy way to increase user engagement.
+Use OneSignal to send visitors targeted push notifications so they keep coming back.
+It takes just a few minutes to install.

-After setup, your visitors can opt-in to receive desktop push notifications when you publish a new post, and visitors receive these notifications even after they’ve left your website.
+After setup, your visitors opt-in to receive push notifications when you publish a new post.
+Visitors receive these notifications even after they’ve left your website, thus driving re-engagement.

-We make it easy to configure delivering notifications at preset intervals, targeting notifications to specific users, and customizing the opt-in process for your visitors.
+You can configure notification delivery at preset intervals, create user segments, and customize the opt-in process for visitors.

-Features:
+OneSignal’s free plan allows targeting up to 30,000 subscribers with push notifications.
+Contact support@onesignal.com if you have any questions.
+We’d love to hear from you!

+= Company =
+OneSignal is trusted by over 708,000 developers and marketing strategists.
+We power push notifications for everyone from early stage startups to Fortune 500 Companies, sending 4 billion notifications per day.
+It is the most popular push notification plugin on Wordpress with 90,000+ installations.

+= Features =
 * **Supports Chrome** (Desktop & Android), **Safari** (Mac OS X), **Microsoft Edge** (Desktop & Android), **Opera** (Desktop & Android) and **Firefox** (Desktop & Android) on both HTTP and HTTPS sites.

 * **Automatic Notifications** - Send notifications to followers every time you publish a new post.
 Or set up a reminder that gets automatically sent to them if they haven’t visited for a few days.